 create type varchar2_vtt as varray(100) of varchar2(100) / Type created. declare my_array varchar2_vtt := varchar2_vtt('Apple','Apple','Orange','Banana'); begin if my_array is a set THEN dbms_output.put_line('No duplicates found'); else dbms_output.put_line('Collection contains duplicates'); end if; end; if my_array is a set then * ERROR at line 5: ORA-06550: line 5, column 8: PLS-00306: wrong number or types of arguments in call to 'IS A SET' ORA-06550: line 5, column 5: PL/SQL: Statement ignored

 And so on.
 In fact, none of the 10g collection functions, multiset conditions or operators work with VARRAYs.
 That is a huge amount of useful functionality to lose just because you chose the wrong collection type.

 I have deliberately not covered the use of collection types as columns of database tables or views, because I wanted to focus on PL/SQL programming, and a whole discussion of database table design would just would have complicated things.
-The PL/SQL documentation attempts to cover collection columns as well as PL/SQL collection variables in the same section, and in my opinion this causes confusion.3 VARRAYs could well come into their own as a database column type for small lists of values - although whether it is ever a good idea to use this approach is another question.
+The PL/SQL documentation attempts to cover collection columns as well as PL/SQL collection variables in the same section, and in my opinion this causes confusion.2 I should mention here that in general the documentation rocks, and in fact I think of it as one of the great strengths of Oracle compared to the competition.
+VARRAYs could well come into their own as a database column type for small lists of values - although whether it is ever a good idea to use this approach is another question.

 VARRAYs are generally only useful when you are working with actual VARRAY columns of database tables, or when the LIMIT attribute is overwhelmingly useful in enforcing some business rule.
 Otherwise they are just a functionally crippled version of nested table collections, with a LIMIT clause you don't need.